 Ensemble Dark Horse: Sindel and Airy are well-received by the fan base at large, even voting them into the Fairy Tail Team B for the Grand Magic Games more often than some of the canon cast members.

-Emma Jaeger is also a very popular villain and some fans can't wait to see her come back.
+Emma Jaeger is also a very popular villain due to her status as a Wake-Up Call Boss during the Sindel arc and the first-non Arc Villain to give elite members of Fairy Tail trouble.
+Even in her subsequent appearance, she doesn't suffer a case of Badass Decay and it's still tough to take her down.
+Fans can't wait to see her come back.
 In fact her entire involvement in the Envoy of the Future arc is described by Draconic Hero as Fanservice since he had no intention of originally putting her in the arc until fans asked for her.

 If the writer is to be believed, he had the scenes with Juvia and Gray in Gildarts' summer home planned out far in advance, making the scenes in the Avatar arc an example of this trope.

 Larcade being Zeref and Mavis son in canon has made the fact that Zeref is very likely Mavis husband this.
 Including the fact that they had a child who would eventually carry on the line to Lelouch.The Author has even stated that this revealation has forced his hand into making the relationship canon in FWW.